 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.

-Fallopian Tube Clear Cell Adenocarcinoma, Fallopian Tube Transitional Cell Carcinoma, Fallopian Tube Undifferentiated Carcinoma, Ovarian Clear Cell Adenocarcinoma, Ovarian Endometrioid Tumor, Ovarian Seromucinous Carcinoma, Ovarian Serous Tumor, Ovarian Transitional Cell Carcinoma, Ovarian Undifferentiated Carcinoma, Recurrent Fallopian Tube Carcinoma, Recurrent Ovarian Carcinoma, Recurrent Ovarian Endometrioid Adenocarcinoma, Recurrent Primary Peritoneal Carcinoma, Carcinoma, Adenocarcinoma, Transitional Cell Carcinoma, Endometrioid Carcinoma, Clear Cell Adenocarcinoma, Recurrence, Paclitaxel, Carboplatin, Gemcitabine, Doxorubicin, Liposomal doxorubicin, Albumin-Bound Paclitaxel, Olaparib, Cediranib, Maleic acid, Cediranib Maleate, Gemcitabine Hydrochloride, Laboratory Biomarker Analysis, Pegylated Liposomal Doxorubicin Hydrochloride, Pharmacological Study, Quality-of-Life Assessment, platinum-based chemotherapy, olaparib, cediranib maleate
+Fallopian Tube Clear Cell Adenocarcinoma, Fallopian Tube Transitional Cell Carcinoma, Fallopian Tube Undifferentiated Carcinoma, Ovarian Clear Cell Adenocarcinoma, Ovarian Endometrioid Tumor, Ovarian Seromucinous Carcinoma, Ovarian Serous Tumor, Ovarian Transitional Cell Carcinoma, Ovarian Undifferentiated Carcinoma, Recurrent Fallopian Tube Carcinoma, Recurrent Ovarian Carcinoma, Recurrent Ovarian Endometrioid Adenocarcinoma, Recurrent Primary Peritoneal Carcinoma, Carcinoma, Adenocarcinoma, Transitional Cell Carcinoma, Endometrioid Carcinoma, Clear Cell Adenocarcinoma, Recurrence, Paclitaxel, Carboplatin, Gemcitabine, Doxorubicin, Liposomal doxorubicin, Albumin-Bound Paclitaxel, Olaparib, Cediranib, Maleic acid, Biospecimen Collection, Cediranib Maleate, Computed Tomography, Echocardiography, Gemcitabine Hydrochloride, Laboratory Biomarker Analysis, Magnetic Resonance Imaging, Multigated Acquisition Scan, Pegylated Liposomal Doxorubicin Hydrochloride, Pharmacological Study, Quality-of-Life Assessment, platinum-based chemotherapy, olaparib, cediranib maleate

 You can join if…